 To make it clear that this edit does not overrule the guidance found in SSAP No 4 – Assets and Nonadmitted Assets and INT 01-31, regarding collateral pledged for their performance under a contract and for easier flow of reading, the Trades suggest the below edits.
 First, change the lead in sentence to say, “meets the following criteria.”
 This edit makes it clear to the reader that this type of transaction does not fall under the sale-leaseback accounting method.
 The second edit suggestion is a rewording of the first sentence in (c), clarifying that if the cash or assets received by the seller have access restrictions and do not meet the definitions found in SSAP No. 4, the restricted cash and assets are nonadmitted.
 Our edits underscore that is that total restriction on access to cash or assets, not the mere presence of a restriction, that renders the transaction incompatible with sale accounting.

-Sale-leaseback accounting shall be used by a seller-lessee only if a sale-leaseback transaction includes all of the following:
+Sale-leaseback accounting shall be used by a seller-lessee only if a sale-leaseback transaction meets the following criteria:

 A normal leaseback is a lessee-lessor relationship that involves active use of the property by the seller-lessee in consideration for payment of rent, including contingent rentals that are based on future operations of the seller-lessee.
 The phrase active use of the property by the seller-lessee refers to use of the property during the lease term in the seller-lessee’s trade or business, provided that subleasing of the leased property is minor.